 The Trustees have asked the Scheme's adviser to illustrate the impact over time of the costs and charges borne by members.
-These illustrations show projected fund values in today's money before and after costs and charges for 2 typical members at stages from joining the Scheme up to retirement as follows
+These illustrations show projected fund values in today's money before and after costs and charges for a typical member aged 50 up to retirement.